chrishumboldt/Rocket-Tab/README.md

 ```

 ## Javascript Options
-There are a few component options that you can set.

 | Name | Default | Options | Description |
 | ---- | ---- | ---- | ---- |